lizhengsam/natural_forest_loss/README.md

-# Repository for: A Pervasive but Uneven Loss of Global Natural Forests Under Multi-risk Exposures
+# repository for: a pervasive but uneven loss of global natural forests under multi-risk exposures

-This repository contains the replication code and source data for the paper:
+this repository contains the replication code and source data for the paper:
-**"A Pervasive but Uneven Loss of Global Natural Forests Under Multi-risk Exposures"** by Li et.al.
+**"a pervasive but uneven loss of global natural forests under multi-risk exposures"**.

-> **Project Structure** >
+> **project structure** >

 ```text
 .